Mamba413/Ball/R-package/cran-comments.md

 ## Maintainer comments

+- We have removed the warning message appearing when compiling on MacOS.

-The DOI and URL in the DESCRIPTION/README.md correspond to an AOS publication.
+- The DOI and URL in the DESCRIPTION/README.md correspond to an AOS publication.
 Actually, the DOI and URL are definitely right.
 People can search the DOI through  search.crossref.org, and visit the website according to the URL.

 ## Test environments